NazimBL/Unity/README.md

 Notes :
-All ports below 1000 are system ports
+RiftCat , using a pc server to build Occulus rift with better quality ( processing on server , display on phone ) All ports below 1000 are system ports
 Serializable Field = saved in rom wrraper : translate info between languages